astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/planning.md

 Often times, when I plan: *the code writes itself*.
 I find people's use of [GitHub Copilot](https://github.com/features/copilot) pretty funny, as normally people don't comment code that well.
-But when you're trying to tell the genAI what you're going for, you tend to explain yourself a little better and more clearly until it gets the right code that you're looking for.
+But when you're trying to tell the AI what you're going for, you tend to explain yourself a little better and more clearly until it gets the right code that you're looking for.
 It's the same idea: if you outline your code, you (or AI) can write it pretty quickly.
 I'll have